FaizanMughal/flak_m/Readme.md

    enforcer is reloading.
 No idea what causes this (Could be bobbing-related)
  - Pulse gun beams behave oddly when the player is moving or looking up and down.
 This might just be a rendering interpolation glitch, as usual
- - Translocator allows telefragging of other players in coop.
+ - Translocator allows telefragging of other players in coop
+ - Biorifle sludge doesn't handle 3d floors (especially sloped ones) properly